 If you are interested in browsing the diverse portfolio of NIDCR-funded research projects or searching for current research in your area of interest, visit the RePORT Expenditures and Results Tool (RePORTER).
 For more information, visit NIDCR’s grants and funding page.

-Call for Comments: Accelerating the Development of Oral Biodevices by Advancing Technologies
+Accelerating the Development of Oral Biodevices by Advancing Technologies

-with NIH’s All of Us Program
+Oral Health Research and the NIH All of Us Program

 NIDCR Hosted Autotherapies Symposium

 In response to exciting ideas submitted in the “autotherapies” goal area and to kick off the next phase of NIDCR 2030, we organized a symposium on Autotherapies: Enhancing Our Innate Healing Capacity on January 25, 2018.
 In case you missed the live broadcast, the symposium is available via NIH videocast.
 For more information, click here.

 In 2030, we imagine a world where dental, oral, and craniofacial health and disease are understood in the context of the whole body, and research transforms how we promote health, treat disease, and overcome health disparities, so all people have the opportunity to lead healthy lives.